 District Sales Manager with over 15 years of experience leading commercial sales teams.
 Solid ability to build high-performing sales teams through effective management strategies, implementing business plans, and managing associate performance.
-Key establishment of hiring, training, and coaching initiatives for all district locations with a direct focus on promotions within the company.
+Key establishment of hiring, training, and coaching initiatives for all district locations directly focused on promotions within the company.
 Proven sales and operational initiative goal achievement through effective management of budgets, profitability, staff requirements, and accounts receivables.

 Senior Sales Executive Summary of Qualifications

 Highly innovative, dynamic, and results-oriented business sales professional with ten years in retail management.
-Proven ability in driving top line growth through effective communication, brand management, and merchandising initiatives.
+Proven ability in driving top-line growth through effective communication, brand management, and merchandising initiatives.
 Verifiable track record in maximizing sales and profitability through sound business solutions.
-Experienced, forward-thinking team leader with a proficiency in executing quality market analysis and trend forecasting.
-Strong dedication to the brand and engages in a culture of empowerment and encouragement in order to support continued business growth.
+Experienced, forward-thinking team leader with proficiency in executing quality market analysis and trend forecasting.
+Strong dedication to the brand and engages in a culture of empowerment and encouragement to support continued business growth.